-Then here are the steps you should take when buying a home…
+Then, these are the steps you should take when buying a home…

-Step 1: Determine what your circumstances are
+Step 1: Decide what your goals are

-Before diving into the property market the first step for any property buyer - homeowner or investor - is to, take the time to clarify your goals and set a realistic budget.
+Before diving into the property market the first step for any property buyer - homeowner or investor - is to take the time to clarify your goals and set a realistic budget.

 Think about your reasons for buying

-Are you renting and want to take the next step?
+Are you renting and want to take the next step?Have you outgrown your current home and want to upgrade?

-Sometimes staying put can become the better option, because, while the numbers are important, depending on your job and job prospects, you might be better off with the flexibility that renting offers.
+And remember, sometimes staying put can become the better option, because, while the numbers are important, depending on your job and job prospects, you might be better off with the flexibility that renting offers.

 Decide what you can afford